Railway Level Crossings

 17. It is then possible to clear the protecting signal.

 18. At busy signal boxes, the barriers may be lowered automatically by the approach of the train.

 19. In these cases the strike in point is set at such a distance from the crossing that it is possible to clear protecting signal in time to avoid the outermost distant signal from displaying a restrictive aspect.

-20. When the barriers are fully lowered an alarm is sounded in signal box to remind the operator to verify and press crossing clear button.
+20. When the barriers are fully lowered an alarm is sounded in the signal box to remind the operator to verify and press the crossing clear button.

-21. Once the protecting signal has been cleared the barriers may only be raised once the signal is at danger and free of approach locking and all intervening track circuits are clear.
+21. Once the protecting signal has been cleared the barriers may only be raised once the signal is in danger and free of approach locking and all intervening track circuits are clear.